Automattic/WP-Job-Manager/readme.txt

 * Fix - Correctly generate geolocation data when adding a post manually.
 * Fix - Chosen width when resizing the page.
+* Fix - Show no jobs when all types de-selected.
 * Tweak - content-widget-no-jobs-found.php template file.
 * Tweak - Don't limit keyword search query functions to published jobs.